gem-coop/governance/Gem.coop-Governance.md

 ### 6.2 Emergency Removals

-1. In emergency situations, including but not limited to malicious commits, suspicious activity, abuse of resources, abuse of privileges, or any action or activity that could harm the security posture or reputation of the Gem.coop codebase, systems, or organisation, the PL or anyone with the capability to remove privileges should remove any or all of a maintainer's access rights (e.g. to GitHub, Bundler Slack, etc.).
+1. In emergency situations, including but not limited to malicious commits, suspicious activity, abuse of resources, abuse of privileges, or any action or activity that could harm the security posture or reputation of The Gem Cooperative codebases, systems, or organisation, the PL or anyone with the capability to remove privileges should remove any or all of a maintainer's access rights (e.g. to GitHub, Bundler Slack, etc.).

 1. Upon doing so, the remover must immediately inform the PLC and the TSC.